jundalisay/foodrescue/content/conduct.md

 description: "We need everyone's help to keep our programs safe and productive."
 ---

-Food Rescue PH creates inclusive exploration programs for everyone.
+Food Rescue Philippines creates inclusive exploration programs for everyone.
 To accomplish this, We need everyone's help to keep our programs safe and productive.

 ## TL;DR